gsa-oes/office-of-evaluation-sciences/pages/about.md

 ## What does the Office of Evaluation Sciences do?

-OES team members work directly with decision makers and program managers to design and implment projects to build evidence.
+Team members work directly with program managers across government to provide end-to-end support in the design of an evidence-based program change and test to measure impact.
+Together with our agency collaborators, we go through a process of answering six questions:

 ## What guides us?